-All banks are targets, he explains, and we need to prepare for all kind of attacks.
-From single attackers with no specific target, to well organized cyber criminals, to advanced persistent threats and nation-state sponsored cybercrimes.
+All companies are targets, he explains, and we need to prepare for all kinds of attacks.
+From single attackers with no specific target to well-organized cybercriminals, to advanced persistent threats and nation-state sponsored cybercrimes.

 How does SEB work to prevent attacks?